 Tool Panel Administration¶

-Galaxy tool panel is located in the left of the ‘Analysis page’ and offers the following ways of modification.
+The Galaxy tool panel is located on the left of the ‘Analysis page’ and offers the following ways of modification.

 The contents of the tool panel are defined by the following configuration files.

 Three configuration options define the content of the toolbox: